-Lumenus Foundation (formerly Skylark Foundation) (the "Foundation") was incorporated on September 1, 1994 under the Canada Not-for-Profit Corporations Act.
+Lumenus Foundation (the "Foundation") was incorporated on September 1, 1994 under the Canada Not-for-Profit Corporations Act.
 The Foundation was established to receive and maintain a fund or funds and apply all or part of the principal and income therefrom, from time to time, to Lumenus Community Services ("Lumenus").
-The mission of Lumenus is to create a seamless, integrated and guided netwrok of mental health, development and community services to reduce systematic barriers, close gaps between services and programs regardless of origin and, as a direct result, ease access for all.
+The mission of Lumenus is to create a seamless, integrated and guided network of mental health. development and community services to reduce systematic barriers, close gaps between services and programs regardless of origin and, as direct result, ease access for all.
 The Foundation is a Registered Canadian Charitable Organization and is exempt from tax under the Income Tax Act, Canada, Subsection 149 (1)(f).
-The Foundation changed its name from Skylark Foundation to Lumenus Foundation in September 2020.